felixzhu88/madhacks-2024/README.md

 Modern UI: Features a React frontend that allows users to submit complaints and view ticket status.
 For admins, log into view which tickets each team has received.

-Built by Felix Zhu, Aaron Yuan, Lilian Huang, Jacob Hung
+Built by Felix Zhu, Aaron Yuan, Lilian Huang, Jacob Hung This is a work in progress!
+We have many plans for Ticketer in the near future! :D